dr3/connected-react-router/README.md

+# Fork - @dr3/connected-react-router

+### This is a fork of https://github.com/supasate/connected-react-router which includes the following 2 changes.

+- Change 1, which disables query injection if one has already been set up.
+Its code can be found here https://github.com/supasate/connected-react-router/pull/396.

+- Change 2, which adds a prop to stop the initial location pop.
+Its code can be found here https://github.com/supasate/connected-react-router/pull/398

+These changes are published `@dr3/connected-react-router` version `6.9.1`

+---

 > Breaking change in v5.0.0!
 Please read [How to migrate from v4 to v5/v6](https://github.com/supasate/connected-react-router/blob/master/FAQ.md#how-to-migrate-from-v4-to-v5v6).

 > v6.0.0 requires React v16.4.0 and React Redux v6.0 / v7.0.